HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 water driven gadget, called "Scarecrow", very effective.”

-Electric Fencing or Netting: By far the most effective method of
+Electric fencing or netting: By far the most effective method of

 predator exclusion involves the use of electric fencing and the